Bisher 286 mal gespeichert

 The South-Aveyron is little known by tourists, that makes this area very interesting , rural life is not spoiled by mass tourism at all!
 We will show you how we live in and with nature and how we aim to be as self-sufficient as possible.
 Depending on how long and in what time of year you work with us, we can teach you how to bake your own bread, conserve vegetables in many different ways, how to hold chicken and sheep, how easy it really is to have your own vegetal garden, etc. Moreover, the landscape here is stunning and it's so quite in the surrounding you really collect yourself here.

-This winter we are looking for help with:
+At the moment we are mainly looking for help with:

-In winter until April you can stay in one of the gîtes with your own kitchen and bathroom.
+You can stay in one of the gîtes with your own kitchen and bathroom.
 We will provide your food and basic necessities so you can take care of your self.
-We like sharing some meals together, but not all the time.
+We really like sharing some meals together, but not all the time.

 Winter is a very calm period of the year, there is not a lot to do around here besides hiking.
 It would be good if you had an activity planned for your free hours here (writing, painting or learn how to play the ukulele for example).
 Bring your bike if you are a staunch cyclist!